Student Journalist

 I am an aspiring news presenter and legal affairs correspondent with a love for court reporting!

-After finding my passion in broadcasting during a week's work experience with Radio Exe in 2023, I have been set on becoming a news presenter and legal affairs correspondent for the BBC.
-With an interest in true crime, I hope to report on the latest criminal news across the country with an impartial outlook on my work.My work in College and at Radio Exe have drastically increased my journalism skills and capabilities, developing areas such as presenting, writing, interviewing, and researching content.
+I have just finished working towards a UAL Extended Diploma and NCTJ qualification in Journalism at Level 3.After finding my passion in broadcasting during a week's work experience with Radio Exe in 2023, I have been set on becoming a journalist specialising in crime, court, and legal affairs.
+I also have a passion to become a newsreader.
+With an interest in crime, I hope to report on the latest criminal news across the country with an impartial outlook on my work.My work in College and at Radio Exe have drastically increased my journalism skills and capabilities, developing areas such as presenting, writing, interviewing, and researching content.
 Since September 2024, I have collected a wide range of interviews, presented two radio programmes and a TV News programme, created a magazine, written a variety of news articles, and created Voicers for Radio Exe.
 My next goals will be to begin working towards live bulletins to go out on Radio Exe, and to work on my second year of college, focussing on TV News.Between 2016 and 2024, I have managed and created content for my YouTube Channel.
 I began my channel after falling in love with content creation, and have worked my way from not knowing how to record my screen, to being able to confidently use Adobe Premiere Pro and After Effects.
 My time on social media has given me the confidence to talk to a camera and write scripts for my videos.